ciocapiat02/pandoc.nvim/README.md

 ```

 ## Description
-A simple and (not yet) configurable neovim plugin that wraps pandoc.
+A simple and configurable neovim plugin that wraps pandoc.

 To call it you just need to use the command `pandoc [format]`